rebeccatraceyt/Kryan/TESTING.md

 ## Automated Testing

+### HTML
+The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the `HTML` code used.

+**Results:**

-The [W3C Markup Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used in validating each page of the project to ensure there were no syntax errors.
+ and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) services were used in validating each page of the project to ensure there were no syntax errors.

 ## Further testing: